 As you approach retirement you'll want to know whether your nest egg will last you throughout retirement.
 One of the first questions you need to answer is how long your retirement will last, i.e. how long will you live.
 This tool can estimate an answer to that question for you and/or your spouse.

 As you save for retirement, you will want to know whether you are saving enough each year.
 There are four web sites that can help you with this analysis.
 Each of them makes different assumptions, and therefore each of them will give you a different answer.
 I suggest you to try more than one of them.
-They are offered by Fidelity1, Fidelity2, Vanguard, and AARP.
+They are offered by Fidelity, Vanguard 1, Vanguard 2, and AARP.

 As you near retirement you will want to know approximately how much money you can withdraw from your retirement savings each year, and be confident that you won't run out of money.
-There are many websites that tell you how much your nest egg will earn each year, but to the best of my knowledge, there only three websites (T Rowe Price Vanguard and FireCalc (For the FireCalc site, be sure to click on each of the tabs at the very top of the screen (other income/spending, not retired, etc. It is easy to miss these) that will give you the likelihood that your nest egg will last you X years, e.g. there is a 90% likelihood that your nest egg will last for 30 years, but only a 50% likelihood that your nest egg will last 40 years.
-Each of the three may give you a somewhat different answer.
+There are many websites that tell you how much your nest egg will earn each year, but only a few websites use a Monte Carlo analysis including the following: T Rowe Price Vanguard, FireCalc and Monte Carlo Retirement Calculator.
+(For the FireCalc site, be sure to click on each of the tabs at the very top of the screen (other income/spending, not retired, etc. It is easy to miss these) that will give you the likelihood that your nest egg will last you X years, e.g. there is a 90% likelihood that your nest egg will last for 30 years, but only a 50% likelihood that your nest egg will last 40 years.
+Each of the sites above may give you a somewhat different answer.

 Morningstar created a series of valuable articles specifically aimed at retirees.

 In my book, I urge investors to avoid purchasing tax deferred annuities for many reasons, not the least of which is the fact that they are extraordinarily expensive to buy.
 A salesperson earns up to $1000 on a tax deferred annuity of $10,000.
 Compare that to buying stock at many brokers, which now do it for free.